 5. Risk and Potential Reward

-Higher volatility can magnify gains and losses in either market, and success tends to come from preparation, a defined approach, and emotional control rather than luck.
-Some brokers or venues also offer leverage, which should be used carefully.
+Higher volatility can amplify both gains and losses in either market.
+Long-term consistency usually comes from preparation, a clear trading approach, and emotional control, rather than luck.
+Some venues offer leverage, which can increase risk if used carelessly.

 6. Sentiment and News Impact